poiyomi/PoiyomiDocs/docs/intro.md

 ## Version 9.x

-All information in this documentation is currently matching the latest publicly-accessible version of Poiyomi Shaders, version `9.0.61` and newer.
-Therefore, this documentation may not apply at all if you are using a version older than the one indicated here.
+All information in this documentation is geared towards `9.0` and newer.
+Therefore, this documentation may not apply at all if you are using older versions.

 If you are on an older version of Poiyomi Shaders, we highly suggest that you read [**our upgrading guidelines**](/docs/general/upgrade/upgrade.md) in order to ensure you are fully up-to-date on the latest features that are documented here.

 ## Completion Status

-This Documentation is continuously being developed!
-If you have any questions, or if you think you've found an issue, please [join the Discord](https://discord.gg/poiyomi) and ask!
-Our goal is to have a fully-fleshed out documentation site with rich visual examples and explanations for all of the shader features.
+As of January 30, 2025, this Documentation has been greatly updated to match version `9.0.61` of the Shader.
+We have been hard at work ensuring that all information has been properly addressed and detailed.
+Not only that, but plenty of new images and rich visual examples have been added!
+It's a lot better than what it has been since we initially launched this website!

-During the creation of this documentation, however, priority is placed on getting text-based documentation complete first, followed by images and videos, so don't panic if it seems like there's a lot of text for now!
+If you have any questions or if you think you've found an issue, please [join the Discord](https://discord.gg/poiyomi) and ask!
+The Documentation is continuously being edited, updated, and proofread by our contributors, so please don't hesitate to reach out!